 With the allure of beautiful views, fresh air, and new adrenaline pumping experiences, trail running has become a sport more and more people want to try.
 Even runners are getting off the treadmill and the track to turn to the mountains to score miles.
 To get first-timers prepped and excited, here are tips on how to prepare for your very first trail run:

 Long treks are sure to come your way, so opt for lightweight breathable gear from apparel to shoes and bags.
-For shoes, ensure that it’s built to protect your feet from any terrain to avoid injuries such as the Merrell MQM Flex, which offers the best of a hardcore hiking boot and a trail running shoe in one.
+For shoes, ensure that it’s built to protect your feet from any terrain to avoid injuries.
 If you have one, bring a lightweight hydration pack with a 1.5-liter bladder to keep you hydrated on the trail.
 For apparel, opt for quick dry shirts to keep you comfortable after a long day of running.
 Pack as light as possible, since a heavy load will slow you down and tire you out faster.

 Climbing—let alone running—up a mountain requires great health and physical strength.
 When working out, include exercises that build balance and agility to keep you sturdy when running on uneven terrain.
 In order to boost your endurance, jog and run regularly so you won’t tire easily.
 Vary your speed, incline, and distance to challenge yourself.